How to add user to sudo group in Ubuntu [SOLVED]

 sudo:x:27:deepak

-and this group is allowed all the root level access inside /etc/sudoers.
+and this group will have complete access to execute all root level commands via /etc/sudoers.

 # grep ^%sudo /etc/sudoers